steipete/Aspects/README.md

 ```

 -------------------
 Another convenient use case is adding handlers for classes that you don't own.
 I've written it for use in [PSPDFKit](http://pspdfkit.com), where we require notifications when a view controller is being dismissed modally.
-This includes UIKit view controllers like `MFMailComposeViewController` or `UIImagePickerController`.
+This includes UIKit view controllers like `MFMailComposeViewController` and `UIImagePickerController`.
 We could have created subclasses for each of these controllers, but this would be quite a lot of unnecessary code.
 Aspects gives you a simpler solution for this problem:

 ``` objc
 @implementation UIViewController (DismissActionHook)